Frequently Asked Questions

 You should pay your premiums for the entire term of the policy to prevent any interruptions in coverage.

-We give you a 31 day grace period in which you can catch up on payments.
+We give you a 31-day grace period in which you can catch up on your missed payment.
 If the payment is still not received during this time, your policy may be cancelled.
 We will do our best to work with you in order to prevent any coverage interruptions.

 Yes, you can.
 If you have paid all the necessary premiums, both policies will pay out to the named beneficiaries.
 It is common to have multiple policies.
 However, insurers may become suspicious if multiple policies are being purchased without necessity.
-Your best bet is to get a term life insurance product from us with an adequate amount of coverage and any additional rider required to meet your needs.
+Your best bet is to get a Term Life insurance product from us with an adequate amount of coverage and any additional riders.

 Life insurance is a smart decision in regard to financial planning and security.
 If you pass away, your beneficiaries (those you’ve selected to receive the benefits) will receive a payout.
 This tax-free lump sum of money that is given to your loved ones, or any person or cause you choose upon purchase, helps pay off loans, debts, and supplement any income you provided prior to passing.

-This customizable type of life insurance offers a variety of terms, prices and options that really gets the job done without breaking the wallet (or purse!).
+This customizable type of life insurance offers a variety of terms, prices and options that really gets the job done without breaking the bank.
 This option, offered by Lifefy, waives the need for a medical exam.
-Instead, the prospective policyholder only needs to complete a simple application or online buying process, hence the name.
-After quickly receiving your rate, you can instantly decide on a coverage amount and period of time it will be in effect.
+Instead, the prospective policyholder only needs to complete a simple application or online buying process.
+After quickly receiving your rate, you can instantly decide on a coverage amount and period of time during which your rate will remain the same.
 Keep it simple, keep it covered!

-A life insurance “rider” is an additional provision/benefit added to your insurance policy for an additional cost.
+A life insurance “rider” is an additional provision/benefit added to your insurance policy often at an additional cost.
 Examples of riders are: Accelerated Death Benefit, Accidental Death, and Waiver of Premium.

 It’s another reason you need life insurance!
 The Accelerated Death Benefit rider is a provision in your life insurance policy that lets you access a portion of the life insurance death benefit if you become terminally ill.
-If your life expectancy is less than a certain amount of time stated in the rider, you are eligible for a payout to help you cover medical expenses and get your affairs in order.
-This payout is usually a percentage of your death benefit.
-In the case of Lifefy policyholders, it’s a whopping 50% and comes at no extra charge.
+If your life expectancy is less than 12 months, you are eligible for a payout to help you cover medical expenses and get your affairs in order.
+This payout is a portion of your death benefit.
+In the case of Lifefy policyholders, it’s up to 50% of the death benefit.
+There is no charge to have this rider on your policy but it is subject to an administrative expense charge when used.
+The death benefit paid to the beneficiary will be reduced by the amount accelerated.

-When you purchase a policy from us, you have the option to include the Accidental Death Benefit rider for even more coverage at just a slight increase to your premium.
-This benefit makes sure you are also covered in case of an accidental death.
-The death must occur within 180 days of said accident for the rider to take effect.
+When you purchase a Simplified Issue Lifefy policy, you have the option to include the Accidental Death Benefit rider for even more coverage at just a slight increase to your premium.
+This benefit provides additional coverage in case of an accidental death, if death occurs within 180 days of accident.
 Some exclusions apply.

 Short answer?
 Yes! — Life insurance is a good idea when someone depends on you, financially or otherwise.
 Leaving them alone without your support can be disastrous if you have outstanding debts, mortgages, student loans or any financial dilemmas that won’t disappear after the end of your life.
 Life insurance makes sure that these issues will not be passed on to others.
 Additionally, it can even help you with your bills and other outstanding debts while you’re still alive, if you have been diagnosed with a terminal illness.